MoeinDeveloper92/MoeinDeveloper92/README.md

 ### :woman_technologist::desktop_computer: About Me :
 I am a Web and Front-End Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Iran :iran:.
 On top of that, I am studying master of Data Analytics at Berlin University :de: .
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to Frontend and Backend for building web applications.

 - :seedling: Exploring Technical Content Writing.